jcorrego/zao/wp-content/plugins/pixel-caffeine/readme.txt

 7. Product Catalog created

 == Changelog ==

+= 2.1.1 - 2019-11-18 =
+* Fix - Fatal error: Uncaught TypeError: Argument 1 passed to AEPC_Woocommerce_Addon_Support::get_product_id() must be an instance of WC_Product
+* Fix - fbq function not found when the option “Do not add the Pixel init snippet” is enabled
+* Fix - Do not include orphan variations into the product feed

+= 2.1.0 - 2019-11-07 =
+* Add - Option to disable the tracking of the variations.
+If enabled, when a variation is added to cart and then checkout/purchase, the content_ids will contain the parent ID
+* Add - Option to bypass pixel init, allowing to add pixel snippet from GTM or other source
+* Add - Allow to trigger a custom conversion event by Javascript event
+* Fix - Conflict with CartFlows
+* Fix - "Use SKU" option always checked even if unchecked
+* Fix - Notice: Undefined index: url_condition in .../pixel-caffeine/includes/class-aepc-pixel-scripts.php
+* Fix - Cron jobs initialization causing some errors on "Logs" tab
+* Fix - Description missing on variations when short description is mapped on the description field
+* Fix - Run Purchase event afterwards when PayPal used and not returned back to website after payment
+* Fix - Wrong image link on product catalog when SG Optimizer active

+= 2.0.8 - 2019-05-07 =
+* Important - **FB API Breaking Change** It's **mandatory** upgrade the plugin in order to have Facebook Pixel selection working correctly in the admin.
+If you won't upgrade within this week, the plugin will continue to work, but you won't be able to change the Pixel ID.
+* Add - Option to enable/disable the Search event
+* Add - Ability in Conversions/Events tab to specify if the trigger URL is contained or must be exact of the page where send the event.
+RECOMMENDED: take a backup of your current version and check all custom conversions events you have after upgrade and open a new topic if have any issues.
+* Add - New standard events in the custom conversion events created in the admin of the plugin
+* Add - Restored custom audience size
+* Add - Ability to add custom audience filter based on standard events or custom events created in "Conversions/Events" tab
+* Fix - Discordance in the SKU/ID option between pixel and product catalog configurations _(for who already have a product catalog create, make sure that "Use SKU" is enabled in the product catalog configuration if you didn't enabled the setting "Force to use product IDs even if there is a SKU defined" in General Settings)_
+* Fix - Use parent product SKU/ID in variable product single pages (it fixes the content_id not found warnings in some cases)
+* Fix - Retrieve the pixels list from the business account as well
+* Fix - AddToWishlist event with YITH Wishlist plugin
+* Fix - Add sale_price for the variable products
+* Fix - Low vulnerabilities with third-party libraries
+* Fix - Dashboard charts of pixel activity
+* Fix - URL matching for the custom conversions events based on link click
+* Fix - Fix SKU in item_group_id when the parent has the SKU (it might cause a "content_id not found" in product catalog when tracking the pixels)
+* Support - Bump minimum PHP version to 5.6 (the plugin still works with minor versions, but it won't be supported with those)
+* Support - Support WooCommerce up to 3.6.x

+= 2.0.7 - 2018-12-19 =
+* Support - Tested plugin with new WordPress 5.0 version
+* Support - Fix issues in feed with newest version of WooCommerce
+* Fix - "Products Are Missing From Your Catalogs" error in the DPA pixels for product with variations
+* Fix - Fix "&amp;" error on AddToCart event of product single page
+* Fix - Fix feed URL for custom configurations
+* Fix - Avoid to track multiple Purchase event per each Thank You page visit in WooCommerce and Easy Digital Downloads

 = 2.0.6 - 2018-08-14 =
 * Fix - Admin modals didn't open after 2.0.5 upgrade